liturner/hla/README.md

 2. There is a lot of boiler plate for encoding and decoding of the basic types
 3. The types defined in the FOMs need to be defined or generated.

+Encoding and Decoding logic is private to the implementation, unless otherwise shared and injected.
+This means that a federation with multiple implementations of the API will need to have an agreed encoding and decoding (e.g. how is a bool encoded?
+This could easily be a char instead of an int).
+Maybe the standard has more detail on this.

 ## Case Study HLAobjectRoot

 rti1516e::HLAfixedArray ->